s-ol/alive/docs/reference/04-1_result-kinds.md

 where `<num= 4>` denotes a constant of the type `num` with a value of `4`.

+The [=][] builtin can be used to assert that a result is a constant.
+There is no way to convert a signal or event stream to a constant.

 # Signal Streams (~-streams)
 Signal results contain a continuous value of a given type.
 A signal must have a defined value at any given moment in time, including each *evaltime* evaluation.